Ahillen Beadle

 Ahillen Rajakumaran Beadle is a Bahraini-born Australian cricketer of Sri Lankan descent who has represented Australia and the Sydney Thunder.
 He made his debut for the Sydney Thunder in the 2014–15 season and was a member of the Thunder's championship-winning squad in the 2015/16 season.
-He has also represented Australia at the under 19s level in cricket.
+He has also represented Australia at the Under-19 level in cricket.

-He only has one kidney, due to an injury sustained whilst playing grade cricket.
+He only has one kidney, due to an injury sustained while playing grade cricket.
 This cost him years of his career.